corb555/ColorReliefEditor/README.md

 ![screenshot](https://github.com/corb555/ColorReliefEditor/blob/8b9dc20a4ae7fdd0e1b266afe9492fbab3d42d52/colorrelief.png)
 # Description
-gdaldem color-relief uses a file with lines describing the RGB values to be used for each elevation
-This provides an editor for the colors and elevations and displays all the colors together
+An editor for the color definition file used by the gdaldem color-relief utility.
+This tool displays the color for each elevation and allows you to edit each color and elevation.
+gdaldem generates a color relief map based on defining colors for each elevation based on a file.
+For details on gdaldem:  https://gdal.org/programs/gdaldem.html

+# Installation
+`python3 -m pip install "ColorReliefEditor"`

 # Usage
-colorReliefEditor color_text_file
+`python3 ColorReliefEditor`
+This will display a file dialog filtered for *.txt

-filename is a color relief file which contains lines of the format:
+This will edit a color relief file which contains lines of the format:
 _elevation_value red green blue_